I don’t write code by hand anymore. And no, I’m not exaggerating.

 The best results come from a back-and-forth dialogue, not blind acceptance of the first suggestion.

-Here are the questions I get asked most often about Claude Code.
+Here are the problems I get asked about most often, with fixes.

 Don’t use sudo npm install -g.
 Instead, fix npm’s permissions: